 There is a transitional period to allow administration of this benefit to be transferred, during which the Department for Work and Pensions will continue to administer Personal Independence Payment on Social Security Scotland's behalf.
 Adult Disability Payment, the Scottish replacement benefit for Personal Independence Payment, began receiving applications as part of a pilot which launched on 21 March 2022.
-The pilot launched for new applicants living in the local authorities of Dundee City, Na h-Eileanan Siar and Perth and Kinross.
-The pilot will expand to include Angus, North Lanakshire and South Lanarkshire on 20 June 2022 and will further expand to include Fife, City of Aberdeen, Aberdeenshire, Moray, North Ayrshire, East Ayrshire and South Ayrshire on 25 July 2022 before launching nationally to all remaining local authorities on 29 August 2022.
+The pilot launched for new applicants living in the local authorities of Dundee City, Na h-Eileanan Siar and Perth and Kinross and it then expanded to include Angus, North Lanarkshire and South Lanarkshire on 20 June 2022.
+It further expanded to include Fife, City of Aberdeen, Aberdeenshire, Moray, North Ayrshire, East Ayrshire and South Ayrshire on 25 July 2022, before launching nationally to all remaining local authorities on 29 August 2022.
+This publication provides statistics for the quarter up to 31 July 2022, hence covering a period where the Adult Disability Payment pilot was live and had expanded in phases to several local authorities.

-New applications for Adult Disability Payment will be reported separately and are not included within these statistics.
-Information covering Adult Disability Payment is available at https://www.socialsecurity.gov.scot/publications.
-This includes information about Adult Disability Payment applications and payments.
+New applications for Adult Disability Payment are reported separately and are not included within these statistics.
+Quarterly statistics on Adult Disability Payment are available on Social Security Scotland statistics website.
+These include information about Adult Disability Payment applications and payments.